NastiaGusev/travel-companion/README.md

-# AI Travel Companion
+# AI Travel Companion — Backend Service

 A backend service for planning and organizing trips — built as a production-quality showcase of backend engineering in Kotlin and Spring Boot.

-> 🚧 **In active development.** The core API and foundation are complete; cloud deployment and later features are on the roadmap below.

 ## Overview